vectorgraphics/asymptote/building-cmake.md

 ./vcpkg/bootstrap-vcpkg.bat
 ```

+Make sure Visual Studio is installed (or a C++ compiler that is compatible with vcpkg.)
+Unfortunately vcpkg is not yet compatible fully with the LLVM toolchain nor does it
+provide LLVM-related triplets.

 ## Linux-specific dependency

 Make sure flex and bison is available in path, if not, install them manually first.